SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 - Implementing shared identifiers (e.g., NHS numbers) for linking patient data across trusts ensures data accuracy and interoperability.
 - Standard keys also improve analytics and reporting consistency.
+- This would be easier with trusts whom share the same Patient Administration system (such as EPIC) however, we can still ensure some consistencies to those who do not.
+- The trusts which do share the same PAS systems, can have a lift and shift approach to standard keys or use of the same data.
+- [ ] Any other

 ---